-The new Google Search Console Index Coverage report is picking up URL’s which are part of normal WordPress operations, such as /wp-includes/ and also /wp-content/themes/ folders, and, whatever .php files which are required for WordPress site to load.
-If you are seeing these types of Index Coverage Server Errors, then, here’s how you can fix them.
+Although there could be many reasons for a particular server experiencing Internal 5xx Server errors, when it comes to WordPress, new Google Search Console Index Coverage report is picking up URL’s which are part of normal WordPress operations, such as /wp-includes/ and also /wp-content/themes/ folders, and, whatever template files which are required for WordPress site to load.
+If you are also seeing these types of Index Coverage Server Errors, then, here’s how you can fix them.

 How to Video for Fixing Index Coverage Server Error 5xx for WordPress

 Remember that 5xx server error could be temporary or even to do with your web hosting service provider and not just due to Google crawlers trying to access WordPress template files.

 Since these files shouldn’t be crawled or accessed by search engines most web servers with WordPress installation often throws 500 Internal Server Error to Googlebot.

 That means, the best way to remedy these errors is first make sure you are using XML sitemap.
 And then, block Google through robots.txt file so that Search Console does NOT show these in reports in the future.

 Remember, this is if the index coverage issue is for CORE WordPress Files only.
 In other cases, you have to identify why the error is occurring through debugging.

 You can insert this code in .htaccess file (its usually on your web server public_html > .htaccess (right click edit))

 This will disable directory browsing, thus, will also tell Googlebot “hey, wp-content/themes/rankyatheme/header.php etc. are not part of the general public view of my website, so ignore it when crawling my website”

 Next step is to double check your WordPress robots.txt file.
 Simply visit your own website and request